SCDES-Hydrology/cRopscape/README.md

 # cRopscape

-## An R-package containing data from the Global Historical Climatological Network for the state of South Carolina.
+## An R-package containing data for the US Department of Agriculture's Cropland Data Layer for the state of South Carolina.

 `cRopscape` is an open-source R-package published as a repository on GitHub.
 The package stores data from the US Department of Agriculture's Cropland Data Layer.